-Rochdale Borough Council has taken up this option and included its smaller HMO's into their Licensing Scheme, ie 2 storey properties and properties with 3 or more individuals or households.
+Rochdale Borough Council has taken up this option and included its smaller HMO's into their Licensing Scheme, which means 2 storey properties and properties with 3 or more individuals or households.

 Department for Communities and Local Government - more information on HMO.

 Mandatory licensing: will apply to HMO's with 3 or more storeys, occupied by 5 or more persons and who form 2 or more households.

 Additional licensing: can be introduced by local authorities (with government consent) to licence smaller HMO's where deemed necessary.

 Selective licensing: covers all private rented properties within a selective area designated by a local authority.
 The local authority must be able to show that the area is suffering from low demand and/or anti social behaviour.

 We will be introducing additional licensing to licence smaller HMO's but we will not, at this stage, be introducing selective licensing.